 It is widely acknowledged that assessing learning with ICT is a challenging task (Johnson et al. 1994, McDougall 2001, Harrison et al. 2002, Cox et al. 2003).
-Throughout the development of the use of ICT for learning extensive work has been undertaken on formative evaluation and assessment of software and of innovative projects, but no similar range of effective and rehable ways of assessing real learning gains attributable to or associated with the use of ICT has so far been developed.
+Throughout the development of the use of ICT for learning extensive work has been undertaken on formative evaluation and assessment of software and of innovative projects, but no similar range of effective and rehable ways of assessing real learning gains attributable to or associated with the use of ICT has so far been developed net worth.

 INDIVIDUAL DIFFERENCES AMONG LEARNERS

 The matter of individual differences among learners has long been an issue in education.
 Current research is showing that such differences can be dramatically evident and can have a major impact on assessment in settings where ICT is used.
 Differences in impact on leaming are being observed in case studies of students involved in exactly the same ICT activity.